BFL Management Ltd

 Review existing successful messages and decide how to preserve the best aspects of the old scheme whilst creating a new narrative.
 Minerva was praised by the council for the previous public consultation.
 It would have been simple to repeat this; but it would have been deficient not to acknowledge the political and demographic change that has since occurred.

-To manage a public consultation and stakeholder engagement for the redevelopment of the former Westminster Kingsway College on Castle Lane.
+To manage a public consultation and stakeholder engagement for the regeneration of the Luton Street site in Westminster.

 Transport for London